-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 24 November to 16 December 2020, as detailed in Attachment 1 to Report CJ005-02/21.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 24 November to 16 December 2020, as detailed in Attachment 1 to this Report.

 For the period 24 November to 16 December 2020, 22 documents were executed by affixing the Common Seal.
 A summary is provided below: